tabreturn/tabreturn.portfolio/_posts/2019-11-10-lonely-artist,-issue-2.md

 A comic based around two anthropomorphic characters -- an otter and a honey badger.
 This 36 page, second issue focusses on the honey badger character.

 Mary Guo: cover art and illustration.
-Me (Tbun): stories, layout, some illustration.
+Me: stories, layout, some illustration.